 The key difference between a standard clinical blood pressure reading and an ambulatory blood pressure recording is that it measures a true reading of your blood pressure over 24 hours, using a small device.

-The device itself takes just 10 minutes to fit, and can be worn on a belt, working very much in the same way as a normal blood pressure test in that it is attached to a cuff around your arm.
+The device itself takes just 10 minutes to fit, and can be worn on a belt, working much in the same way as a normal blood pressure test where it is attached to a cuff around your arm.

 Measuring your blood pressure over 24 hours allows for more accurate predictions of future cardiovascular events and can help prevent potential future organ damage.